jdbpt/mod1TheGame/README.md

 07/06/2023 - Updated game with slight CSS changes, adding cursor pointer over the game board to show it is clickable and cleaning some JS code/comments

 07/08/2023 - Updated game with some color change of the winning squares, and increased the opacity of the gradient on the header.

+07/10/2023 - Updated CSS for some text-shadow on title, and bigger text.
+Added two images with alt-text placeholders to prep for image addition to be completed tomorrow